hackadayrex/ventilator/README.md

 # The Rex Ventilator

 ## !!
-Warning everything in this repository is for information purposes only. !!
+Warning everything in this repository is for information purposes only !!

-### Do not build or use this device on any person.
+### This is an experimental prototype of a ventilator design.
+Do not use this device on any person.
 This is not medical grade equipment and has a high probability that it could cause significant injury or death.
-By reading, sharing, implementing, deriving works from, or copying any of this information you assume all liability and absolve liability from the author.
+By reading, sharing, implementing, deriving works from, or copying any of this information you assume all liability and absolve the author of all liability.

 [![Rex Ventilator](https://github.com/hackadayrex/ventilator/blob/master/images/video_thumbnail.jpg)](https://youtu.be/pFnB-vOWQmU "Rex Ventilator")